-In order to achieve its investment objective, the Fund invests in futures traded on Eurozone and international - including emerging - regulated, organised or over-the-counter markets for exposure, relative value or hedging purposes.
+In order to achieve its investment objective, the Fund may invest in futures traded on Eurozone and international - including emerging - regulated, organised or over-the-counter markets for exposure, relative value or hedging purposes.

-The derivatives liable to be used by the portfolio manager include options (vanilla, barrier, binary), futures, forwards, forward exchange contracts, swaps (including performance swaps), and CFDs (contracts for difference), involving one or more risks/underlying instruments in which the portfolio manager may invest.
+The derivatives liable to be used by the portfolio manager include options (vanilla, barrier, binary), futures, forwards, forward exchange contracts, swaps (including performance swaps), swaptions and CFDs (contracts for difference), involving one or more risks/underlying instruments (actual securities, indices, baskets) in which the Fund manager may invest.

-These derivatives allow the portfolio manager to expose the Fund to the following risks, while respecting the portfolio's overall constraints.
-Unless mentioned otherwise, each risk shall be limited to 100% of the assets:
+These derivatives allow the portfolio manager to expose the Fund to the following risks and instruments, while respecting the portfolio's overall constraints:

-- equities
+- Equities (up to 100% of the net assets)

-- currencies
+- Currencies

 - fixed income

 - dividends

 - volatility and variance (up to 10% of the net assets)

 - commodities through eligible financial contracts for up to 20% of the net assets.

-- ETF (financial instruments)
+- and exchange traded funds (ETF) (financial instruments)